The Importance of Music for People with Alzheimer’s

 The Power of Music

 Research conducted over the last few decades has been able to provide insight into the nature of Alzheimer’s, and some studies have concluded that music has the ability to yield positive outcomes for brain activity and memory in seniors.
-Research findings indicate there are numerous ways music can have a positive impact the minds of seniors suffering from Alzheimer’s and other forms of dementia.
+Research findings indicate there are numerous ways music can have a positive impact on the minds of seniors suffering from Alzheimer’s and other forms of dementia.

 The ability to appreciate and enjoy the sounds, rhythms, beats, and lyrics that make up a musical composition is among the last things to remain as Alzheimer’s continues to cause deterioration in the brain.
-It is for this reason that music can remain present as a meaningful tool for communication or connection for seniors with Alzheimer’s, when a great number of their other capabilities have been reduced as a result of the disease.
+It is for this reason that music can remain present as a meaningful tool for communication or connection for seniors with Alzheimer’s when a great number of their other capabilities have been reduced as a result of the disease.

 Evoking Emotion and Memory

 Music can bring about emotions that come with deeply powerful memories.
 Integrating music into activities throughout the duration of the day can help facilitate the creation of new memories and associations.
 While new songs can help forge new connections and memories, the old classics can provide seniors with the opportunity to reminisce.
 In this way, music can help both to call forth pleasant memories from the past and improve cognitive ability and daily rhythm over time.

 Music has the ability to stimulate multiple areas of the brain in ways that are important to helping seniors with Alzheimer’s engage with the people and places that surround them.
 Singing along to songs activates the left side of the brain, while listening engages the right side, creating circumstances in which numerous aspects of the mind become engaged and utilized at once.